 Our archivist Liz Davenport is also happy to do talks for local history and civic societies and other groups, e.g. Probus, WI.

-At present two talks are available, based on the history of the Mansion.
-Both last about 45-50 mins, with questions at the end.
+There are three talks available, based on the history of the Mansion.
+They last about 45-50 mins, and Liz is happy to take questions at the end.

 Woodchester Mansion – an Unfinished Masterpiece